7 Days of Healthy Breakfasts: Free Meal Plan

 1. GREEK YOGHURT BOWL WITH HONEY, TOASTED MUESLI & FRUIT

-This is my favourite no fuss, 5 minute BREKKIE BOWL.
-Use 2 or 3 big spoonfuls of yoghurt, mix in some honey, then top it with a handful of muesli, and a serving or two of fruit.
+This is my favourite no fuss, 5-minute BASIC BREKKIE BOWL.
+Add 2 or 3 big spoonfuls of yoghurt to a bowl, mix in some honey, then top it with a handful of muesli, and a serving or two of fresh fruit.

-You can supercharge a basic bowl further by adding other toppings such as flaxseed, chia seeds, protein powder, nut butter, bee pollen or whatever else you like!
+You can supercharge a basic bowl further by adding other toppings such as oats, pumpkin or sunflower seeds, hemp seeds, flaxseed, chia seeds, protein powder, nut butter, dried fruit, or whatever else you like!

-The prep needed for this one is making the muesli, get my TOASTED MUESLI RECIPE HERE.
+The prep needed to this exact bowl is to make the muesli.
+Get my TOASTED MUESLI RECIPE HERE.

-I also recommend trying this delish BANANA MUESLI.
+I also recommend trying this delish BANANA MUESLI as an alternative.

 Make a big batch on the weekend and you’ll have enough for a couple of weeks.